school-brainhack/school-brainhack.github.io/content/en/project/decoding-pain-related-brain-activity/index.md

 * - [x] Github repository provinding a fairly open science/reproductible aspect to the project

 #### Final script's structure
-* data :vPermission pending to give access to date (...)
+* data : Permission pending to give access to date (...)
 * docs : A readme file descripbing the pipeline
 * images : The images used in this README.me
 * results : Saved metrics' dataframe, brain maps (.nii files) showing the voxels that were the most predictive of the target
 * scripts : The main scripts with a function file that are called in main.py
-* src : All the general function that can we reused wihout context
+* src : All the general function that can be reused wihout context

 ### Statistical model

 * The SVC model was performed with a linear kernel
-* A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimension with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
+* A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimensional with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
 * Then a SVC was applied using on a K-fold cross-validation with the following parameters : `GroupShuffleSplit(n_splits = 5, test_size = 0.3, random_state = 33)`

 * The final model was fitted all the training set and was then tested on a subset of data for that the model had never 'seen'.
 The final model accuracy = **0.60970874**